f5devcentral/f5-tls-automation/code/letsencrypt/letsencrypt.rst

 Following Prerequisites are needed

-1. F5 Cloudservices account with subscruption to primary DNS service
+1. F5 Cloudservices account with subscription to primary DNS service
 2. primary Zone for domain exists
 3. Ansible 2.9
 4. jmespath installed on ansible host